Defiant Quick-Start Guide

 0, 1, 2, 3.
 RT_GPU_ID

-is the HIP runtime GPU ID, which can be thought of as
+is the CUDA runtime GPU ID, which can be thought of as

 each MPI rank’s local GPU ID numbering (with zero-based indexing).
 So in the output